Laesod/massimoronca.it/_posts/2014-05-13-a-modern-workflow-for-wordpress-using-docker-and-dokku.md

  ssh dokku config:set app WP_DB_PASS='VQpzDZRrEUAkUuAI'
  ```

-If everything went right, you should now see the standard Wordpress install.
+If everything went right, you should now see the standard WordPress install.
 Choose a title, create an admin user and you're ready to go.
+You can work on your local copy, add plugins, work on your theme, and when you're happy with it, you push all the changes and the app is automatically deployed and configured.

 We just scratched the surface of what is possible with Docker & Dokku.
 In a next article we'll see how to create a Dokku plugin to automate the entire process.